CambridgeEngineering/PartIB-Computing-Device-Programming/debugging.rst

 .. admonition:: Exercise

    The program below should cycle the three LEDs, but doesn't work quite as expected.
+You can try it on your device.
-You suspect at first that your third LED is faulty.
+   The third LED is not blinking, and you may assume at first that it is faulty:update
+   .

    .. code-block:: c